Global City Importance Model

 Zooming in to Northern America as a region, here’s a closer look at the 150 most important cities in the U.S. and Canada:

-And finally, by popular request, here’s a look at the 150 most important cities in just the United States:
+Finally, here’s a look at the 150 most important cities in the current top geopolitical power globally—the United States:

 According to the Early 2025 GCIM, New York is currently the most important U.S. city—followed by Washington, Los Angeles, and San Francisco.
 These cities anchor the four current U.S. power centers—Wall Street (New York), the U.S. Government (Washington), Hollywood (Los Angeles), and Silicon Valley (San Francisco)—and have outsized global importance.
 As such, they are considered “Tier 1” or “Global” cities.